 Cumberland Island, Georgia, USA

-Between the Okeefenokee Swamp, Harris Neck National Wildlife Refuge, and Savannah National Wildlife Refuge, there are myriad places to enjoy Georgia's diverse wildlife.
+Between the Okefenokee Swamp, Harris Neck National Wildlife Refuge, and Savannah National Wildlife Refuge, there are myriad places to enjoy Georgia's diverse wildlife.

 , however, is the most unexpected.
-Because in addition to the usual Southern suspects -- birds and marine life -- this Georgia isle is home to wild horses that, when seen roaming and running
+In addition to the usual Southern suspects -- birds and marine life -- this Georgia isle is home to wild horses that, when seen roaming and running

 in the wild